 - Do you have any additional feedback you'd like to share that we haven't touched upon already?

 Download these questions in our exit interview template below:

 Exit interview tips

-Remember that the purpose of conducting an exit interview with your outgoing employee is to uncover the truth about their reasons for leaving, and spot potential problems in terms of employee engagement and employee satisfaction.
+Remember that the purpose of conducting an exit interview is to uncover the truth about their reasons for leaving and spot potential issues.

 If you’re having trouble getting to the root of the problem, use the 5 Whys Technique.